-Let’s say we’re running a movie streaming platform and we want to write a function that checks if our users are over 13 when showing them a PG-13 movie.
+Let’s say we’re running a movie streaming platform and we want to write a program that checks if our users are over 13 when showing them a PG-13 movie.
 We could write something like:

-This function will take the users age and compare it to the number 13.
+This function will take the user’s age and compare it to the number 13.
 If

 Let’s try some more!

-y are equal, return the string
+y are equal, print the string below if so:

 "These numbers are the same"

 The nearby college, Calvin Coolidge’s Cool College (or 4C, as the locals call it) requires students to earn 120 credits to graduate.
-Write a function called

 "You have enough credits to graduate!"

-credits and print the result to the terminal.
 Can a student with 120

 credits graduate from Calvin Coolidge’s Cool College?